scottalford75/Remora-docs/docs/source/intro/intro.rst

    <a href="https://www.youtube.com/watch?v=1rctCsUGnX8&t=2m45s" target="_blank"> video.</a>

 As more and more 32 bit controller boards entered the market, the limitations of the Arduino framework became apparent.
 Development was moved onto the LPC17xx using PlatformIO and the Mbed framework.
-Current development is now ongoing using Mbed Studio and baremetal Mbed OS5.
+Current development is now ongoing using Mbed Studio and baremetal Mbed OS6.
+The newest addation to the Remora family, comes from by way of Ethernet based controller boards.
+Intended for Mach3, these controller boards make the ideal cantidate for a LinuxCNC controller board.

+We also see a new player enter the market,  Expatria Technologies Inc. based out of British Columbia, Canada.
+With boards designed specifically for Remora based CNC machines, Expatria offeres an ideal solution for a Remora based CNC.
+In addition to Remora specific boards, Expatria also contributes to the codebase.

 The outcome is an accessible and inexpensive LinuxCNC controller that provides all of the necessary hardware interfacing for a CNC machine.